 What is covered under Health Insurance Policy ?

-A Medical Insurance Policy would normally cover expenses incurred under the following heads in respect of each insured person subject to overall ceiling of sum insured
+A Medical Insurance Policy would normally cover expenses incurred under the following heads in respect of each insured person subject to the overall ceiling of sum insured

 a.
 Room, Boarding expenses